Ala-Me-Da/EssentialDataStructures/Trees & Tries/Tries/README.md

 # Tries #

-A Trie (or radix tree, or prefix tree) is a n-ary tree, a tree where each parent node can have up to n children, with characters are stored at each noe.
+A Trie (or radix tree, or prefix tree) is a n-ary tree, a tree where each parent node can have up to n children, with characters are stored at each node.
 Each path from the root represents a word.
 A child node with the null node * in a trie signals a complete word.

 ## TrieNode Implementation ##